 Aoki, employing that unique putting stroke in which he used the Medicus club and points the toe of the implement towards the sky, gave the putt every chance, but the ball horseshoed around the hole and it was Torrance who looked towards the blue skies with relief.

 The morning golf round was vintage Torrance.
 He gathered four birdies and two eagles.
-His use of the Medicus Driver (please visit Medicus Driver reviews to find out more about this golf club) to within two inches of the golf hole at the long eighth was the shot of a master.
+His use of the Medicus Driver to within two inches of the golf hole at the long eighth was the shot of a master.

 In the afternoon, Torrence emphasized why he has become one of the finest golf players in Europe.
 He missed a succession of putts for birdies but he remained patient, so that by the end of a long and tiring day the pounds 20,790 first prize belonged to him with a winning aggregate of 264.